DO1JLR/ansible_arch_workstation_setup/README.md

  Ansible Thinkpad Setup
 ==========================
-My Ansible Setup for my Lenovo Thinkpad.
+My old Ansible Playbook for my Lenovo Thinkpad.

  What is this playbook good for:
 --------------------------------